ciankc/REMtrack/README.md

 ### Problem Statement

+Sleep studies are expensive and impractical for users that wish to know more about their sleeping patterns.
+Polysomnography (PSG) monitors brain activity (EEG), eye movements (EOG), muscle activity (EMG), and heart rhythm (ECG), but is cumbersome and requires a trip to a sleep center or hospital.
+Sleep studies are expensive and impractical for a user that simply wants more information regarding their sleep cycles, or someone that wishes to track their sleep over time.

 <img src="images/psg.png" alt="psg" class="inline"/>

 Current at-home sleep trackers use movement (actigraphy) as the primary indicator of sleep cycles.
 However, this is based on the "assumption that people move most during wake states with a progressive reduction in motion as they approach the deepest stages of sleep" (1).
 This is an inaccurate way to classify REM sleep cycles.
-During a polysomnogram (sleep study), brain waves (EEG) and eye movements (EOG) are monitored to determine REM sleep.
-Sleep studies are expensive and impractical for a user that simply wants more information regarding their sleep cycles, or someone that wishes to track their sleep over time.
+The goal of this project is to accurately track REM sleep without expensive EEG equipment and create a solution that is more comfortable than existing sleep wearables.

 ### Approach